-In [45], the authors proposed a new converter by combining two half-bridges and the resulting converter along with the proposed PWM plus phase-shift control is able to operate with high-gain and soft-switching characteristics.
-Fig. 10 shows the proposed converter, C_a is used to couple the two half-bridges, and V_H is the sum of the output voltage of the first bridge plus the output voltage of the second bridge.
+In [46], the authors presented a new converter by combining two half-bridges, and the resulting converter along with a novel PWM plus phase-shift control can operate with high-gain and soft-switching characteristics.
+Fig. 10 shows the presented converter, C_a is used to couple the two half-bridges, and V_H is the sum of the output voltage of the first bridge plus the output voltage of the second bridge.
 The built 3kW prototype was able to convert from a high side voltage of 450V down to 86V, achieving efficiencies values greater than 96% in both power flows.
-Since the converter can achieve Zero Voltage Switching (ZVS) at all load and voltage conditions and in both power flows, the high efficiency is maintained for wide operating power.
+Since the converter can achieve Zero Voltage Switching (ZVS) at all load and voltage conditions and in both power flows, high efficiency is maintained for wide operating power.
 However, the main drawback of this converter is that V_L and V_H are not isolated.

-Fig. 10 High-gain soft-switching bidirectional DC/DC converter composed of two half-bridges.
+Fig. 10 High-gain soft-switching bidirectional DC/DC converter composed of two half-bridges [46].

-In [46], a ZVS Bidirectional DC/DC converter with phase-shift plus PWM control scheme is presented.
-The novelty relies in solving the drawbacks of the current-voltage-fed bidirectional DC/DC converter, which are high voltage spikes and high circulating conduction losses.
-This was accomplished by adding an active clamp branch (C_c, S_a and S_b), and the phase-shift plus PWM control technique, therefore all the switches can achieve ZVS in a wide range of load variation and input and output voltages variations too.
+In [47], a ZVS Bidirectional DC/DC converter with a phase-shift plus PWM control scheme is presented.
+The novelty relies on solving the drawbacks of the current-voltage-fed bidirectional DC/DC converter, which are high voltage spikes and high circulating conduction losses.
+This was accomplished by adding an active clamp branch (Cc, Sa, and Sb), and the phase-shift plus PWM control technique, therefore all the switches can achieve ZVS in a wide range of load variation and input and output voltages variations too.
 The 1.5kW prototype was able to achieve a voltage conversion with an input voltage varying from 22 to 32 V and obtaining a regulated voltage of 270V with efficiencies up to 90%.
-Additionally, this converter provides isolation due the High Frequency (HF) transformer T1.
-Fig. 11 shows the proposed converter schematic.
+Additionally, this converter provides isolation due to the High Frequency (HF) transformer T1.
+Fig. 11 shows the converter's schematic.

-Fig. 11 ZVS bidirectional DC/DC converter with phase-shift plus PWM control scheme.
+Fig. 11 ZVS bidirectional DC/DC converter with phase-shift plus PWM control scheme [47].

-In [47], a high-gain dual-input converter is presented, which allows to connect different types of energy storage devices to create a hybrid ESS.
-The converter is totally bidirectional, therefore is possible to extract/storage energy with a specific energy storage device, hence a full-active configuration is achieved.
-With only two control signals is possible to select from which voltage source or energy storage device extract the energy or store it.
-Also, few components are needed, an because it does not use HF transformers there are no voltage spikes or recirculating currents.
-The authors proposed to use a Li-ion battery for bulk energy storage and SCs for delivering power.
+In [48], a high-gain dual-input converter is presented, which allows the connection of different types of energy storage devices to create a hybrid ESS.
+The converter is bidirectional, therefore is possible to extract/storage energy with a specific energy storage device, Hence a full-active configuration is achieved.
+With only two control signals is possible to select from which voltage source or energy storage device to extract the energy or store it.
+Also, few components are needed, and because it does not use HF transformers there are no voltage spikes or recirculating currents.
+The authors suggested the use of a Li-ion battery for bulk energy storage and SCs for delivering power.
 The converter can achieve a high gain at its output port with a quadratic expression $V_0 = V{SC}/(1 - D_2)^2$.
 The built prototype was able to achieve 94% at 200W transferring power from the second input (Vsc) to the output.
-Fig. 12 shows the proposed converter schematic.
+Fig. 12 shows the converter's schematic.